-The mosque is a popular landmark in Old Delhi and attracts international tourist and devotees every year as it is the biggest mosque in India with a total capacity for 25000 people to offer prayer at a time.
-Jama Masjid is an example for Mughal architectural style in India as it took 6 long years for its completion using 6000 labourers.
+The mosque is a popular landmark in Old Delhi and attracts international tourists and devotees every year as it is the biggest mosque in India.
+Jama Masjid is an example of Mughal architectural style in India as it took 6 long years for its completion using 6000 laborers.

-This priceless historic architecture said to be worth a million rupees during the period of Shah Jahan.
-Close to the northern gate of the Masjid is a closet which stores many relics and an antique copy of holy Quran written on deer skin.
-Relics are the physical remains of great saints/rulers or their jewellery /weapons.
+This priceless historic architecture is said to be worth a million rupees during the period of Shah Jahan.
+Close to the northern gate of the Masjid is a closet that stores many relics and an antique copy of the Holy Quran written on deerskin.
+Relics are the physical remains of great saints/rulers or their jewelry/weapons.

-The masjid is built facing west direction and its three domes has alternate black and white marble bands with its top most end filled with gold.
-Each dome of the masjid covers a big hall with seven curved entrance made of marble.
-White marble tablet are incorporated above each entrance which has writing in black marble.
+The masjid is built facing west direction and its three domes have alternate black and white marble bands with its topmost end filled with gold.
+Each dome of the masjid covers a big hall with seven curved entrances made of marble.
+White marble tablets are incorporated above each entrance which has writing in black marble.
 The masjid floor is fully covered with white and black marbles.

-Jama Masjid is a very popular tourist destination which attracts international tourists to its vicinity.
-It is opened for public view for all seven days in a week from 7 am till 12 pm and from 1.30 pm till 6.30 pm.
-Entry is free in Jama Masjid but outsiders or tourist are not allowed in Masjid premise during prayer hours.
+Jama Masjid is a very popular tourist destination that attracts international tourists to its vicinity.
+It is open for public view for all seven days a week from 7 am till 12 pm and from 1.30 pm till 6.30 pm.
+Entry is free in Jama Masjid but outsiders or tourists are not allowed in Masjid premises during prayer hours.